10 things you don’t know about Henshaws

 6. Our fundraisers raise money in a wide variety of ways

 We are proud that our community of fundraisers is made up of a wide range of people raising money in a huge variety of ways.
 From sponsored bake sales to throwing themselves out of planes (with a parachute attached) at 15,000 ft. our fantastic supporters really do go beyond expectations to raise vital funds to allow our support to continue helping those who need it.
-Check out our challenge event calendar for 2017 to see how you could fundraise for Henshaws.
+Check out our Get Involved page to see how you can fund-raise and support Henshaws.

 7. We offer a wide range of support